Blue Riband: Double-screw steamers (1889–1907)

 No sooner had Cunard reestablished its supremacy than new rivals emerged.
 Beginning in the late 1860s, several German firms commissioned liners that were almost as fast as the British mail steamers working from Liverpool.
-In 1889, the Hamburg-America Line commissioned four double screw steamers capable of 18.00 kn.
-Its rival, Norddeutscher Lloyd (NDL) lagged behind until 1895 when it ordered two ships intended to take the record.
+In 1889, the Hamburg-America Line commissioned four double-screw steamers capable of 18.00 kn.
+Its rival, Norddeutscher Lloyd (NDL), lagged behind until 1895 when it ordered two ships intended to take the record.
 In 1898, the Kaiser Wilhelm der Grosse raised the record to 22.29 kn, while the other liner, Kaiser Friedrich failed to achieve her contract speed and was returned to her builders.
-Hamburg America ordered the even more powerful Deutschland that reached 23.06 kn on one of her record-breaking 1900 voyages.
-However, Hamburg America quickly learned that these high powered double screw liners had vibration problems.
-Deutschland had the unpleasant nickname, "cocktail shaker" and actually lost part of her stern in 1902 because of the constant vibration.
+Hamburg America ordered the even more powerful Deutschland that reached 23.06 kn on one of her record-breaking voyages of 1900.
+However, Hamburg America quickly learned that these high-powered double-screw liners had vibration problems.
+Deutschland had the unpleasant nickname of "cocktail shaker" and actually lost part of her stern in 1902 because of the constant vibration.